Labonnya/Theory-of-Computing/README.md

 Finally, after processing the entire string, the program checks if there are any open brackets left.
 If so, the string is not accepted.
 Based on the above logic, the program determines whether the input string is accepted by the CFG or not and displays an appropriate message accordingly.

-# Title: Non-Deterministic Pushdown Automaton (NPDA) Implementation
+# Non-Deterministic Pushdown Automaton (NPDA) Implementation

 Description:
 This code implements a Non-Deterministic Pushdown Automaton (NPDA) to check if a given string can be accepted by the NPDA.
 A Non-Deterministic Pushdown Automaton is a type of automaton that extends the capabilities of a Deterministic Pushdown Automaton (DPDA) by allowing multiple transitions for a given input symbol and state.
 It uses a stack to keep track of intermediate results during its computation.